SOFTS-Coffee falls further from 4-week top, sugar ticks down

-PARIS, Dec 2 (Reuters) - Arabica coffee futures fell on Friday to move further back from a four-week peak, while raw sugar inched down as the markets assessed mixed crop prospects in Brazil and a choppy dollar.
+NEW YORK/PARIS, Dec 2 (Reuters) - Arabica coffee futures on ICE fell on Friday to move further back from a four-week peak, while raw sugar inched down as the markets assessed mixed crop prospects in Brazil and amid a mostly negative macroeconomic outlook.

 COFFEE

-* March arabica coffee KCc2 was down 1.7% at $1.6295 per lb by 1641 GMT.
+* March arabica coffee KCc2 fell 2% to $1.6260 per lb.
 The contract ended down 2.4% on Thursday in a pullback from a four-week high earlier in the session.

 * A rebound in the dollar, as U.S. employment data raised doubts over a possible slowing in interest rate hikes, put some pressure on prices.